How Traffic Violations Will Affect Your Insurance Rates

 - Failure to stop

 - Failure to yield to pedestrians

-The study found that the increases varied significantly between different types of violations.
+The study found that the increases varied significantly between different types of auto traffic violations.
 For instance, one conviction for driving under the influence (DUI) will result in a national average premium increase of 93 percent; however, driving in a carpool lane without the required number of occupants in the car results in an 18 percent average premium spike.

 According to Mike Barry, spokesman for the nonprofit Insurance Information Institute, the study illuminates the ways in which insurers use various driving infractions as a way to assess different levels of risk for individual drivers.